 We expect that this document will be updated over time.
 This version is up to date as of 12 August 2020.
 You can check for updates at www.gov.uk/workingsafely.
 If you have any feedback for us, please email safer.workplaces@beis.gov.uk.

 This document is one of a set of documents about how to work safely in different types of workplace.
-This one is designed to be relevant for people who work in or run indoor labs and research facilities and similar environments.
+This one is designed to be relevant for people who work in or run shops, branches, stores or similar environments.